davidwgeddes/davidwgeddes/README.md

 - 👋 Hi, I’m @davidwgeddes
-- 👀 I’m interested in developing my own apps for Android
+- 👀 I’m developing desktop and mobile apps for my own use
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning c#

 <!---
 davidwgeddes/davidwgeddes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.